AMES Type 7: Chain Home

 In order to provide the maximum warning time, the CH radars were located as far forward as possible, along the coastline.
 This allowed stations in Kent to detect German aircraft while they were still forming up over France.
 However, this also meant the system could only locate targets over the water.
 They provided little or no coverage over the British Isles themselves, where tracking fell to the Royal Observer Corps (ROC) using binoculars and the Post Instrument.
 To collect all of this information and forward it to the pilots, Dowding set up what became known as the Dowding system.
 Reports from the ROC and CH systems were forwarded via telephone to RAF Fighter Command's headquarters and then sent out to the operational stations and forwarded to the fighters in flight via radio.

 During early testing, RAF pilots noted that they could avoid detection by CH by flying at low altitudes.
 The Germans also discovered this early in the war when they noticed that aircraft on mine laying missions, which flew at low altitudes for much of their time, were not being intercepted.
-A solution was already at hand; the British Army had been working on the Coast Defence (CD Mk.
-I) radar to detect shipping in the Channel, and had noticed it also worked against low-altitude aircraft.
+A solution was already at hand; the British Army had been working on the Coast Defense radar (CD Mk.
+I) to detect shipping in the Channel, and had noticed it also worked against low-altitude aircraft.
 Watt ordered 24 sets in 1939 under the name Chain Home Low (CHL).
 CHL used a manually rotated antenna to scan the sky, and the bearing to the target was indicated by the direction the antenna was pointed.
 This eliminated the multiple antennas and RDF used in CH, greatly simplifying installation and operation.